ssnio/PhaseSlopeIndex.jl/README.md

 ### Arguments
 - `data::AbstractArray`: NxM array for N data points in M channels
-- `seglen::Integer`: segment length (determinds the frequency resolution)
+- `seglen::Integer`: segment length (determines the frequency resolution)

 *optional arguments*
 - `segshift::Integer`: number of bins by which neighboring segments are shifted (default=seglen/2)